 If you find yourself in a dangerous or tricky situation, sometimes just the clothing you are wearing can help to keep you warm and alert so you can get yourself to safety effectively.

-The base layer clothing is often very thin and lightweight and its purpose is to take the moisture from your body when you sweat, keeping you dry and, therefore, warm too.
+The base layer clothing is often very thin and lightweight, and its purpose is to take moisture from your body when you sweat, keeping you dry and, therefore, warm too.

-It is not a layer designed to keep you warm, so for more sedate activities such as fishing or birdwatching where you are standing still for a long time you would not necessarily need a base layer, probably more a Mid Layer.
+It is not a layer designed to keep you warm, so for more sedate activities such as fishing or birdwatching where you are standing still for a long time, you would not necessarily need a base layer, probably more a Mid Layer.

 These pack away into tiny bags and simply keep water off of your clothes.
-They are not however windproof and do often leave you feeling sweaty and sticky inside.
-For general dog walking, or school run everyday use, the coat only needs to be waterproof and windproof.
+They are not, however, windproof and do often leave you feeling sweaty and sticky inside.
+For general dog walking or school run everyday use, the coat only needs to be waterproof and windproof.

-You can buy what is called a 3-in-1 coat which is a fleece inside a windproof and waterproof coat.
+You can buy what is called a 3-in-1 coat which is fleece inside a windproof and waterproof coat.
 The fleece zips inside the coat and can be removed in warmer weather when you don’t necessarily need it.

-The top layer coats then start to increase in cost and function as you get to the fully functional all-weather proof coats with Hi Vent and Gore Tex coated zips and fasteners, are multi-pocketed, have stiffened cap hoods to help them stay on and various other features and gimmicks.
+The top layer coats then start to increase in cost and function as you get to the fully functional all-weather proof coats with Hi Vent and Gore-Tex coated zips and fasteners, are multi-pocketed, have stiffened cap hoods to help them stay on, and various other features and gimmicks.

-The specialist climbing jackets have high pockets so that the climber’s harness does not block the pocket and it is still reachable.
+The specialist climbing jackets have high pockets so that the climber’s harness does not block the pocket, and it is still reachable.
 The specialist walker/rambler’s jacket will have pockets designed for map reading and compasses, and so on.